palaniraja/speedy/README.md

 # Speedy

-Speedy is an utility application for Mac OS X that let you read the text faster.
+Speedy is an utility application for Mac OS X that lets you read the text faster.

 I created to read the emails & news faster, as I have a tendency to lost in  'endless space between the words' with my lack of concentration or I should say gift of imagination?